andysworkshop/stm32plus/INSTALL.md

 Prerequisites
 -------------

-* A compatible arm-none-eabi toolchain.
-I prefer the [ARM launchpad](https://launchpad.net/gcc-arm-embedded) toolchain because it supports the hardware FPU in the F4 series.
+* A compatible g++ arm-none-eabi toolchain that supports C++ 14.
+I prefer the [ARM launchpad](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) toolchain because it supports the hardware FPU in the F4 series.
 Download the a compatible EABI version, install it on your system and ensure that it's in your path by attempting to execute one of the commands:

 		$ arm-none-eabi-g++
 		arm-none-eabi-g++.exe: no input files